 Affected by the Inn’s brooding power, Mary is thwarted in her attention to reform her aunt, and unwillingly drawn into the dark deeds of Joss and his accomplices.
 And, as she struggles with events beyond her control, Mary is further thrown by her feelings for a man she dare not trust….

 When I read a book set in the early 1800s, I want to have a sense of that time.
 Plenty of modern authors dabble in historical fiction, but the setting often feels like a gimmick or opportunity to showcase period-related trivia.
 There also tends to be a sheen of romanticism over the whole thing that says, “Oh, to live in a simpler time!”
 Much of Jamaica Inn’s climax centers on the flow of information between parties situated within about ten miles of each other.
-The idea that this is a difficult distance to travel has been lost in modern life; it’s a quick spin by car and only onerous by bus or train if there happen to be many stops along the way.
+The idea that ten miles is “far” has been lost in modern life; it’s a quick spin by car and only onerous by bus or train if there are many stops on the way.
 And yet, when these short distances were thrown around during the climax, I felt genuine stress.
 “Four miles??!”
 I thought.
 “But there’s not enough time!”

 He lowered his voice; bending down to her ear and seizing her wrist, he doubled it behind her back, until she cried out in pain.